thexqin/lic-ast-condo-sales-analysis/README.md

   * **Data Loading & Initial Exploration:** Effortlessly load raw sales data from CSV and get a quick overview.
   * **Robust Data Cleaning:** Automate the cleaning process by dropping irrelevant columns and converting data types for better analysis. 🧹
   * **Neighborhood-Specific Processing:** Focus on specific areas (LIC and Astoria) to analyze their unique market dynamics, filtering by relevant property types and sale conditions.
+  * **Address Standardization**: Cleans and standardizes address formats for better consistency.
   * **External Data Integration:** Leverage the Socrata Open Data API to fetch crucial **Gross Square Footage (SQFT)** information for individual units, enhancing the accuracy of price calculations. 📊
   * **Price Per Square Foot Calculation:** Compute a standardized metric ($$/SQFT$) to compare property values across different units and neighborhoods.
+  * **Outlier Handling**: Implements basic filtering to focus on a reasonable range of price per square foot values for more meaningful statistical descriptions and visualizations.
   * **Data Export:** Export processed and enriched dataframes to CSV for further analysis or visualization. 💾

 ## 📊 Data Sources